 - Massive community- A community of developers and designers contribute to the React libraries in ready-made UI elements to create efficient web apps.

 Knowledge of different use cases and types of web applications is excellent, but you need a reliable strategy to execute it practically.
 So, here are different stages of the web app development process that you can consider for your project.

-From problem definition to developing a wireframe, building the web application, to deployment, there are several stages that you need to consider as follows.
+From problem definition to developing a wireframe, building the web application, to deployment, there are several stages & challenges in web development that you need to consider as follows. that you need to consider as follows.